-Companies use phenoxyethanol as a "safer" alternative to parabens which are a synthetic class of broad-spectrum preservatives, and will often market their products as paraben-free (since many people know to stay away from parabens).
+Companies use phenoxyethanol as a "safer" alternative to parabens (a synthetic class of broad-spectrum preservatives), and will often market their products as paraben-free (since many people know to stay away from parabens).

-Phenoxyethanol is an ethoxylated compound, which means It's formed by the chemical reaction between ethylene oxide (a known carcinogen), and phenol (a corrosive compound, from either natural or synthetic sources).
-It may be contaminated with carcinogenic toxin 1,4-dioxane, which is generated by ethylene oxide as a by-product.
+Phenoxyethanol is an ethoxylated compound, which means It's formed by the chemical reaction between known-carcinogen ethylene oxide, and phenol (a corrosive and toxic compound, from either natural or synthetic sources).
+It may be contaminated with carcinogenic toxin 1,4-dioxane (Diethylene Oxide) which is generated by ethylene oxide as a by-product.

 Contamination of 1,4-dioxane in products is not uncommon among conventional cosmetic brands, and even "natural" and "organic" ones either.

 Products it can be found in

-Moisturizers, eyeshadows, sunscreens, shampoos, conditioners, mascaras, styling gels, lip products, or anything water-based.
+Moisturizers, eyeshadows, mascaras, foundation, sunscreens, shampoos, conditioners, styling gels, lip products, soap, fragrances, or typically any water-based personal care product.

 Other names for phenoxyethanol listed on product labels

-Fragrance or parfum (synthetic fragrances can contain one or more of 3,000 allowed chemicals, which includes phenoxyethanol), rose ether, optiphen™ (optiphen is a mix of phenoxyethanol and caprylyl glycol), 2-phenoxy-ethanol, and 2-hydroxyethyl phenyl ether.
+– Fragrance or parfum: synthetic fragrances can contain one or more of around 3,000 allowed chemicals, which includes phenoxyethanol